“You can always be thinner, look better!”

 Energy and flexibility are the core foundations upon which paddleboarding excels.
-Make sure your energy levels are enough for a good venture into the water and before going full expert do some SUP yoga.
+Make sure your energy levels are enough for a good venture into the water and before going full expert, indulge in some energetic yoga flow.

 You can either choose to stretch on land or on your board, either way, warm up your muscles and get some agility in those tendons.
 Also, remind yourself to take a break every now and again to drink, snack, and refuel.

 Good technique!
 That’s where all the magic lies.